How to Choose a Wedding Band That Complements Your Engagement Ring

 We suggest one of two options when it’s time to choose your wedding band: going high contrast or going matchy-matchy for an intentional engagement ring and wedding band look.

 High Contrast: Consider pairing a diamond wedding band with a solitaire engagement ring for an alternating bling-then-metal look.
-Another idea for contrast if your engagement ring had diamond accents on the band already is to choose a wedding band with diamonds in in a different size or setting type.
+Another idea for contrast, if your engagement ring has diamond accents on the band already, is to choose a wedding band with diamonds in a different size or setting type.
 You really can't have too many diamond bands, and mixing sizes - even shapes - is a very chic look.

 Or, try contrasting metals.
 For example, you have a yellow gold engagement ring but are going platinum with your wedding band.
 This can work because you're playing with opposites.
 It's very dependent on what kind of person you are; if you lean more heavily into looking elegant in that, "Oh, this?
 I just threw this on," way, this is the wedding band styling for you.
 Consider integrating something from your engagement ring into your wedding band to create a design thread that ties the two together.

 Matching Style: Match the styles of both rings exactly to create complete harmony on your fingers.
-This works perfectly with classic look and still let’s you add whatever you like to your stack later on
+This works perfectly with a classic look and still lets you add whatever you like to your stack later on.

 So, what's happening with wedding bands today?
 Some of the biggest wedding band trends we see at the moment are: